By John C. Goodman

 A think tank is an organization that sponsors research on specific problems, encourages the discovery of solutions to those problems, and facilitates interaction among scientists and intellectuals in pursuit of these goals.
 A public policy think tank explicitly focuses on government policies, usually for the purpose of improving those policies or creating viable alternatives.

 By their very nature, public policy think tanks are involved with the academic and scholarly world.
-In fact, the most important sources of political change are not politicians, political parties or financial contributions.
+That is because the most important sources of political change are not politicians, political parties or campaign contributions.
 Rather, they are ideas generated on college campuses, in think tanks and in other research organizations around the country.

 Ideas That Cause Change

-As a wise man once said, “Nothing is more powerful than an idea whose time has come.”
+As Victor Hugo said, “Nothing is more powerful than an idea whose time has come.”
 Almost all important political change starts with an idea.
 And the idea inevitably originates with people who spend a great deal of their lives thinking.
 Indeed, it’s hard to point to any major public policy in the modern era that did not originate in the academic world.
 Here are some examples:

 - When Chile became the first country to privatize its Social Security system, the architects were U.S.-trained economists who looked to Nobel Laureate Milton Friedman and his colleagues at the University of Chicago for guidance.
 Since then, more than 30 countries have followed Chile’s lead.

 - When Margaret Thatcher set out to privatize the British economy, she relied on the Adam Smith Institute and the Institute of Economic Affairs for key ideas that were later promoted in the United States by the Reason Foundation and others.2

 - The idea of the flat tax, which has been adopted in Russia, in many Eastern European countries and elsewhere around the world, was originally proposed by Milton Friedman3 and subsequently promoted by the Hoover Institution.4